TritonVM/triton-vm/specification/isa.md

 For reasons of arithmetization, the stack is actually split into two distinct parts:
 1. the _operational stack registers_ `st0` through `st15`, and
 1. the _OpStack Underflow Memory_.

-The split is further motivated and the interplay between the two parts is further described and exemplified in the document on [arithmetization](#arithmetization.md#operational-stack-table).
+The motivation and the interplay between the two parts is described and exemplified in [arithmetization of the OpStack table](arithmetization.md#operational-stack-table).

 ### Jump Stack
 Another last-in;first-out data structure that keeps track of return and destination addresses.